vblanco20-1/vulkan-guide/docs/extra-chapter/abstracting_descriptors.md

 ## Managing Descriptors
 Creating and managing descriptor sets is one of the most painful things about vulkan.
-Creating an abstraction that simplifies is is really important, and will improve the workflow a lot.
+Creating an abstraction that simplifies it is really important, and will improve the workflow a lot.

 I'm going to show you a simple way to create a thin abstraction over descriptor sets, that makes it easier to handle them.